Your guide to Maraya, AlUla

 Maraya features a 500-seat concert hall inside (Maxime Seltenrijch)

-In a recent art exhibition ‘Fame: Andy Warhol in AlUla’ featuring some of Warhol’s most famous paintings and prints of Elizabeth Taylor and Dolly Parton as well as his groundbreaking installation Silver Clouds were all displayed at Maraya.
+Art exhibitions have included ‘Fame: Andy Warhol in AlUla’ featuring some of Warhol’s most famous paintings and prints of Elizabeth Taylor and Dolly Parton as well as his groundbreaking installation Silver Clouds were all displayed at Maraya.
 The United Nations World Tourism Organisation also hosted its awards ceremony at Maraya in 2022, attracting visitors and delegates from around the world.

 Dates for your diary